 More money stays in the community because locally owned businesses purchase from other local businesses, service providers, and farms.
 Purchasing locally helps grow other businesses as well as your community’s tax base.

 Borrowed with permission from the Institute for Local Self-Reliance.
 ILSR has been working to enable communities with tools to increase economic effectiveness, reduce wastes, decrease environmental impacts and provide for local ownership of the infrastructure and resources essential for community well-being.

 Coffee Talk is RMA’s Premium “Award Winning” Networking event that has grown to over 75+ in attendance.
 Coffee Talks are a great way for new and existing businesses, local professionals, and organizations to get to know one another and learn how to assist each other in the growth of business and community.
 The event is a member benefit yet open to your guests.
 Monthly meetings are held in a member location, giving exposure to their business and making connections with local business professionals.
 This is networking at its finest, with no pressure.
 Bring business cards to share, meet old friends, make new friends, and hear what RMA is doing on your behalf.
-March’s Coffee Talk is being held Friday, March 30th from 8 AM to 10 AM at the United Way of Central VA on 1010 Miller Park Square Dr., Lynchburg, VA 24502.
-Stop by and Network, make new business contacts and learn more about the programs and services that the United Way offers our community.
+March’s Coffee Talk is being held Friday, April 27th from 8 AM to 10 AM at Alpaca By Jaca located in the Graves Mill Shopping Center at 18013 Graves Mill Rd.
+Stop by and Network, make new business contacts and check out the spring line that Alpaca By Jaca will have in their stores and learn more about the quality merchandise they sell.